troykinsella/ansible-concourse/README.md

 * `concourse_encryption_key`: Optional.
 A 16 or 32 length key used to encrypt sensitive data before storing it in the database
 * `concourse_old_encryption_key`: Optional.
 An encryption key previously used.
 If provided without a new key, data is encrypted.
 If provided with a new key, data is re-encrypted.
+* `concourse_auth_duration`: Optional.
+The length of time for which tokens are valid.
 * `concourse_web_options`: Optional.
 Other non-managed options to pass to `concourse`.

 #### Web PostgreSQL Variables